 Four Steps to Recruiting Success: An Overview

 For those of you that are familiar with our content, you’ll notice that none of these ideas are new.
-In fact, we discuss these four big picture ideas that lead to recruiting success in many different places on the KPB website.
-However, we do feel that it’s both useful and important to approach familiar concepts from a new angle from time-to-time and this step-by-step process fits well with the cyclical nature of the college search, recruitment, and player development.
-So, let’s take a closer look at four big picture ideas— self-knowledge, understanding college baseball and the recruiting process, personal planning, and focusing on what you directly control— that will really help you have success in your college baseball search.
+In fact, we discuss these four big picture ideas that lead to recruiting process success in many different places on the KPB website.
+However, we do feel that it’s both useful and important to approach familiar concepts from a new angle from time-to-time.
+This step-by-step process fits well with the cyclical nature of the college search, recruitment, and player development.
+So, let’s take a closer look at four big picture ideas.
+They are 1) self-knowledge, 2) understanding college baseball and the recruiting process, 3) personal planning, and 4) focusing on what you directly control.
+These ideas will help you have success in your college baseball search.

-This may sound silly, but many recruits get so caught up in the madness of the recruiting process that they forget why they are going through it in the first place.
-Your goal in the recruiting process should be to find a college baseball fit.
-In order to do that, you need to spend considerable time thinking about what will make you happy in college (both on and off the field) and balancing that with what is realistic and practical given your ability and personal situation.
+Many recruits get so caught up in the madness of the recruiting process that they forget why they are going through it in the first place.
+Your goal for recruiting success should be to find a college baseball fit.
+In order to do that, you need to spend considerable time thinking about what will make you happy in college.
+You need to balance your ideas with what is realistic and practical given your ability and personal situation.
 Do you want to play at the highest level possible, even if that comes at the expense of playing time?
-Do you want to go somewhere with a specific major?
+Or, do you want to go somewhere with a specific major?
 Do you want to live close to home?
 Have the opportunity to study abroad and explore other interests?
-The questions are endless, but the task for college baseball hopefuls is straightforward— figure out what your college baseball fit looks like.
+The questions are endless, but the task for college baseball hopefuls is straightforward. you need to figure out what your college baseball fit looks like.

-Ultimately, finding a fit comes down to prioritizing what is important to you and what will make you happy in a college experience.
-Even though these preferences are likely to change as you get closer to making your decision, at any given time you should have a clear picture of what your fit looks like.
+Ultimately, finding a fit comes down to prioritizing what is important to you.
+Your preferences are likely to change as you get closer to making your decision.
+But, at any given time, you should have a clear picture of what your fit looks like.
 The reason is simple.
 It’s a lot easier to find what you are looking for when you know what that is.
-So before you do anything else, think about what you want in a college experience and whether that is realistic given your skill set, academics, financial situation, etc. Once you’ve balanced what you want with what is realistic, you can go about finding baseball programs and schools that fit that criteria.
+So before you do anything else, think about what you want in a college experience.
+Then think about what is realistic given your skill set, academics, financial situation, etc. Once you’ve balanced what you want with what is realistic, you can go about finding baseball programs and schools that fit that criteria.